Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Datasets for Experiments

 \textbf{MEAD dataset:} We chose 3 actors from the recent MEAD database~\cite{wang2020mead}.
 These actors were not included in the training set that we used for our \textit{Emotion Manipulator}.
 For every actor, we selected 30 videos for each of the 6 considered emotions (happy, angry, surprised, fear, sad, disgusted) plus neutral, resulting to a total of 630 videos from MEAD.
 We note that while this database provides emotional videos in 3 different intensity levels, we use only the ones with the highest intensity per emotion.
 These videos are at 30 fps, $1920\times1080$ pixels and have an average duration of 4 secs.

 Please note that, in both datasets, the selection of the specific actors was done taking into account gender and ethnic group variability.
-Also, roughly 10\% of each actor's footage was kept as test data and used for the experiments.
+Also, roughly 10\% of each actor's footage was kept as test data for the experiments (and 90\% as train data for the neural face renderer).